Mr-Tree-S/Domain_Check/README.md

 - `-m`, `--mx`: Check the MX record of each domain.
 This option queries the VirusTotal API to determine the MX record associated with each domain.

-- `-u`, `--url`: Check the URL associated with each domain.
+- `-u`, `--urlscan`: Check the URL associated with each domain.
 This option queries the urlscan.io API to determine the URL associated with each domain.

+- `-g`, `--guard_subdomailing`: Check the SubdoMailer of each domain.
+This option queries the guard subdomailing API to determine the SubdoMailer associated with each domain.

+- `-t`, `--threads`: The number of threads to use for brute force.
+The default is 4.

 ### Configuration